© 2020 All rights reserved The Holler, LLC

 This analysis, in conjunction with an examination of unsuccessful companies and the reasons behind their failure, should provide a good idea of just what key assets and skills are needed to be successful within a given industry and market segment.

 For instance, in the personal-computer operating-system software market, Microsoft reigns supreme with DOS and Windows.
-It has been able to establish its dominance in this industry because of superior marketing and research as well strategic partnerships with a large majority of the hardware vendors that produce personal computers.
-This has allowed DOS and Windows to become the operating environment, maybe not by choice, but of necessity for the majority of personal computers on the market.
+It has been able to establish its dominance in this industry because of superior marketing and research as well as strategic partnerships with a large majority of the hardware vendors that produce personal computers.
+This has allowed DOS and Windows to become the operating environment, maybe not by choice, but of a necessity for the majority of personal computers on the market.

 The competitor analysis is compiled and now it’s time for the company to make use of it!
 Businesses should at this point consult the agency that conducted the analysis or the individuals within the company who compiled the information and line out a plan of action.